 - Voice Recognition – this option is great if you need to use the device without taking your hands off the wheel.
 The sat nav is activated once you speak your”wake up” phrase – it could be ‘Superman’ or even ‘teapot’.
 You can then speak to the sat nav and it will run through a series of menus and confirmations until it gives you your intended destination.

 - Bluetooth Integration – with this option you can pair the sat nav with your mobile phone via Bluetooth.
 Using the microphone and speaker of the sat nav you may then make and receive calls.
 This option wouldn’t be necessary if you already have some form of phone kit or integration in your car.

-Comparing these two manufacturers has been a difficult task as they both offer a number of navigational devices.
-Each of these sat nav devices are different to one another and offer something a little different.
-It is therefore a tough ask to compare like for like.
-By opting not to pit one device against another and by looking at the whole range it’s my hope that you get a clearer idea of the strengths and weaknesses of the two manufacturers.
+It is, therefore, a rather difficult task to directly compare Garmin with TomTom.
+However, by opting not to pit one device against another and by looking at the whole range it’s my hope that you get a clearer idea of the strengths and weaknesses of the two manufacturers.

-My hope is that this website helps you pick a device with the features you need at the right price.
-Each manufacturer has some cracking devices but you do need to take your time in comparing them.
-With the cost of these devices dropping every year now is probably the best time to make your purchase.
+My hope is that this website helps you pick a device with all the features you require at the right price.
+Both manufacturers have some cracking devices, but you do need to take your time and compare them.
+With the cost of these devices dropping every year, now is probably the best time to make your purchase.
 Here is a summary of the findings above that should help you in making your decision.

-- Clear & bright screen
+- Clear & Bright Screen

-- Easy to understand icons
+- Easy to Follow & Understand Icons

 - Superior Places of Interest (POIs)

-- European maps
+- European Maps